Faculty of Veterinary & Animal Sciences

 • Reported the incidence of cyprinid herpus virus 3 disease in Carasius auratus and the finding is yet to be validated by the National referral laboratories

-• Reported the incidence of lymphocystis viral disease in Anabas testudineus, confirmed by histopathology shrimp (acidosis, alkalosis, high algal bloom, asphyxiation etc.
+• Reported the incidence of lymphocystis viral disease in Anabas testudineus, confirmed by histopathology shrimp (acidosis, alkalosis, high algal bloom, asphyxiation etc.4.
+PROJECT TITLE: DEVELOPMENT OF SURVEILLANCE PROGRAMME FOR AQUATIC ANIMAL DISEASES IN WEST BENGAL:

 Some of the major fish diseases which have been identified in West Bengal during the surveys undertaken by the project are: